 After encountering numerous dead-ends in the path-finding project, and having collected the regular approbations from various yoga lineage explorations, Joan Ruvinsky was drawn back to the solitude of the mountains.
 There, in the mountains of the southwest, what was recognised led to her to meeting Jean Klein in 1989.
 Klein, having never taken himself to be a teacher, eliminated the need to be a student, to have a path, a method or a goal.
 Finally at home in the non-dual wisdom teachings, Joan offered satsang, Pathless Yoga body and breath sensing, and text study groups at her center in Montreal as well as at retreats and seminars in Canada and the US, both in French and English.
-She is the author of a poetry collection, This Wind, published by The Muses’ Company.
+She is the author of The Recognition of Our Own Heart: Pratyabhijñahrdayam and a collection of poetry, This Wind.

 interview with joan ruvinsky